Bios-Marcel/ServerBrowser/README.md

 ### Structure

-It is a multi-project consisting of 1 subprojects
+It is a multi-project consisting of 1 subproject

 ```
 ServerBrowser			The parent project